Good Stuff for Instructors

 KeePass (now in version 2) is the original and offers more features but is a little more difficult to use.
-KeePass can supposedly be installed on a Mac or Linux box, but doing so requires a deeper understanding of the OS that most Mac users possess (or want to possess) and it is really just kind of a workaround.
+KeePass can supposedly be installed on a Mac or Linux box, but doing so requires a deeper understanding of the OS than most Mac users possess (or want to possess) and it is really just kind of a workaround.

 KeePassXC is a new version of KeePassX (which has not been updated in a long time).
 XC offers the simplicity of X but also includes support for KeePassHTTP which (once it is properly connected) will automatically fill in login info.
 Overall, I really like this KeePass fork and recommend it for most users.
 KeePass XC supports Windows, MacOS, and Linux so it is a nice solution across platforms.

 KeeWeb is the new kid on the block and sports an attractive interface and basic plugin support including KeePassHTTP.
 I think KeeWeb is attractive and it certainly gets the job done, but I sometimes feel that it has hidden its features too much in order to present an uncluttered main screen.
-Still, it works well and my objections are a matter of personal preference rather than real shortcomings.
+Still, it works well and my objections are a matter of personal preference and not real shortcomings.

 MacPass is a port of KeePass for Mac.
 It has a nice interface and brings plugin support to the Mac.
 As of this writing, there is only one plugin available, but it is a big one, MacPassHTTP, a port of KeePassHTTP which allows linking to your browser.